 On HelperChoice, helpers can sign up for free online to find a new employer and directly ask for a reference for their previous employment experiences so that every employer looking for a helper can see which skills have been appreciated.

-Bonus: You can find below some samples of recommendations domestic helpers on HelperChoice received (to get inspired):
+You can find below some examples of reference domestic helpers on HelperChoice received and to get inspired.

 Sample wrote by Louisa:

 “Racquel is honest, hardworking and reliable.
 She speaks good English, has a cheerful, kind disposition and will ask questions if she isn’t sure of my instructions.
 She has done a great job looking after me, my two dogs and cat over the last 10 months.
 My company is unexpectedly relocating me back to the UK, which unfortunately means Racquel is looking for another job.
 Racquel can cook the recipes I provide and is good at following all my dietary requirements.
 She can be trusted with grocery shopping and running errands and keeps my flat clean.
 She walks the dogs every day, takes my pets to the vet when needed and follows the vet’s instructions with medication.
 I travel a lot for work so it is important for me to have a helper I can rely on and trust when I’m away, I know I can count on Racquel and I would not hesitate to recommend her to any new employer.
 I am happy to be contacted by email or phone for further references.”

 Sample wrote by Jose: